koenwisse/-react-redux-jwt-bootstrap-template/src/pages/BATTLEPLAN.md

 //3.
 Import the logic in home
 //4.
 Write the logic to show the list

-//Part 4 - Plan frontend Redux-data --> Fetch data into actions with a thunk /1.
+//Part 4 - Plan frontend Redux-data and take away from component level --> Fetch data into actions with a thunk: npm i redux and redux-thunk
+/1.
 Write an async function in action (thunk) and make axios request /2. import the function in the component
 /3. dispatch the function inside useEffect to see the console.log